National Endowment for the Humanities: Summer Stipends for Projects Beginning May 2024

 Investigators should submit the following information in .pdf format no later than Tuesday, September 1, 2020.
 Extensions to this deadline will not be made.

 - Two-three page project narrative conveying the ideas, objectives, methods, and work plan.
 It should also communicate the project's substance and potential contribution to the humanities; include a paragraph describing the intended audience and intended results of the project.
 If relevant, explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.

 - Current curriculum vitae.

 Instructions for Electronic Submission of Nominations:

-Email the above items in the order listed in one PDF file using this naming convention: PI last name-first initial_NEH-SS.pdf (Example: Smith-J_NEH-SS.pdf) to Kina Viola (firstname.lastname@example.org) no later than Tuesday, September 3rd, 2019.
+Email the above items in the order listed in one PDF file using this naming convention: PI last name-first initial_NEH-SS.pdf (Example: Smith-J_NEH-SS.pdf) to Kina Viola, firstname.lastname@example.org, no later than Tuesday, September 1, 2020.

 Note: Please follow the internal selection guidelines carefully, including adherence to page limits.
-Proposals not following the guidelines provided above and/or not responsive to the interests of the sponsor may be rejected from the internal competition without review.
+Proposals not following the guidelines and/or not responsive to the interests of the sponsor may be rejected from the internal competition without review.
 PIs submitting applications for limited submission competitions are responsible for ensuring they meet the eligibility requirements of the program and funder.